neokidd/FloatingTerminalEmulator-Android/README.md

 #Terminal Emulator for Android

+## This fork added a feature enabling floating window running the terminal

 Terminal Emulator for Android is a terminal emulator for communicating with the built-in Android shell.
 It emulates a reasonably large subset of Digital Equipment Corporation VT-100 terminal codes, so that programs like "vi", "Emacs"